Automation phases (Phase 1 to 4)

 - Competitor ASIN monitoring with automatic response candidate generation

-- Item cap: how many targets a single batch can touch
+- Item cap: how many targets a single batch can touch (for example, negative keywords up to 50 items)

 Why the phased approach